 Whether you choose hard panniers or soft panniers, don’t let the fear of theft – or an actual theft - drag you down while traveling.
 Yes, it could happen.
 If you travel enough, it probably will.
 Like with so many things, the worrying is often the worst part.
 There are plenty of resourceful and determined thieves in the world, and if they want your stuff, they’ll get it.
 You won’t be the first person to lose a passport, camera, laptop, phone, wallet, tent, or tools while traveling.
 You’ll still have an epic trip.

-You could drive an armored tank around the world, and it too could get stolen.
+If you drove an armored tank around the world, it too could get stolen.
 Watch your bike, lock your bags, get out there and have a blast!